 Ramón y Cajal invented a new process in which only three seconds worth of light was needed to produce a photograph.
-Unfortunately, he found that Thomas Edison had beaten him to it.
+Unfortunately, he learned Thomas Edison had beaten him to it.

 As a result of his enthusiasm for photography, more photographs of Ramón y Cajal exist than for most scientists of his era.

 Santiago Ramón y Cajal died at the age of 82, on October 17, 1934.
 The death of his wife, Doña Silvería Fañanás García, in 1930 had been a blow to his morale.
-The couple were survived by four daughters and two sons.
-They are buried together in Madrid.
+The couple are buried together in Madrid.
+They were survived by four daughters and two sons.

 Author of this page: The Doc